BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm weather.
 Comfortable walking shoes are a must, as you'll likely be doing a fair bit of walking.
-Don't forget insect repellent, especially if you plan on exploring areas outside the city center.
+Don't forget sunscreen, insect repellent, and a reusable water bottle to stay hydrated.

 Weather Details